 While our Summer Program is geared for College-aged Students, they aren’t the only one entering new territory Parents are also learning and growing alongside their young adult children as things begin to shift within the family system.
 Here are a few resources we hope you’ll find helpful during this time.
-We will continue to update them throughout the summer so be sure to check back in!
+We will continue to update them throughout the year so be sure to check back in!

 Join us for an evening of discussion on Growing With by Kara Powell and Steve Argue.
 This is also a great opportunity to connect with other college parents!

 “Growing up doesn’t have to mean growing apart.
 Filled with brand-new research and real-life stories from remarkable families, Growing With shows you how to close the family gap, giving parents courage to take the next faithful step on a mutual journey of intentional growth that trusts God to transform you all.
 Discover strategies to help you invite doubt, rather than avoid it.
 Growing With will show you how to help your kids keep their roots, even as they spread their wings.”